slavakurilyak/awesome-ai-agents/README.md

 # Awesome List of AI Agents

-This project aims to track the latest agentic AI developments including: 30+ agents and 35+ agent frameworks
+This project aims to track the latest agentic AI developments including: 30+ agents, 35+ agent frameworks

 This list was created and updated by: Slava Kurilyak